arkiuat/pe-reconstruct/README.md

 ### The pe-subst.json files ###

-There are some textual substitutions that need to be made in the DN 2 text for the English translation These are provided for by one of two pe-subst.json files for each sutta.
+There are some textual substitutions that need to be made in the DN 2 text for the English translation.
+These are provided for by one of two pe-subst.json files for each sutta.
 The pe-subst.json files for English may need to be modified more often than the pe-map.json files, as translations are revised, but because the vast majority of the substitutions are section numbering and interlocutor vocatives